 You now know your cisgendered male genitalia; go start having fun!
 Explore how your spinal reflexes are activated and see what you notice.
 If you have a person hold your scrotum, can you feel it move closer to your body?
 Where on your glands or shaft feels best?
 As you become erect, do you feel the blood rush to your corpora cavernosa?
 During sexual arousal, you can start paying attention to your body, while staying out of your head.

-We have tried our hardest to be as thorough as possible in the description of the cisgendered male genitalia, but you still may have questions.
-That’s okay!
-Feel free to give us a call at 267-495-4951; we’d love to be able to answer any questions or concerns that you may have.
+We have tried our hardest to be as thorough as possible in the description of the cisgender male genitalia, but you still may have questions or think you may need sex therapy or individual therapy feel free to give us a call at 267-495-4951; we’d love to be able to answer any questions or concerns that you may have.
+We are also currently offering online sex therapy if you fear coming to an office or live further away!